Admission. Policies and Procedures

 3. Recommendations: Each candidate is required to submit two teacher recommendations, which should be completed by two core academic subject teachers and submitted as soon as possible and no later than January 1.
 Core academic subjects are English, foreign language, mathematics, science, and social studies.

-4. College Entrance Examination Board or American College Testing Scores: Bowdoin allows each applicant to decide if his or her standardized test results should be considered as part of the application.
-In recent years, approximately 20 percent of Bowdoin’s accepted applicants decided not to submit standardized test results.
-The candidate is responsible for making arrangements to take the College Board examinations and for ensuring that Bowdoin receives the scores if he or she wants them to be considered as part of the application.
+4. College Board or ACT Scores: Bowdoin is test-optional and allows each applicant to decide if his or her standardized test results should be considered as part of the application.
+In recent years, approximately 25-30 percent of Bowdoin’s accepted applicants decided not to submit standardized test results.
+The candidate is responsible for making arrangements to take the examinations and for ensuring that Bowdoin receives the scores if they want them to be considered as part of the application.
 Students should also arrange for an official report of the scores to be sent by the testing agency.
 Students choosing to submit their SAT I (Reasoning Test) and SAT II (Subject Test) or ACT scores should complete all examinations no later than January of the senior year.

 Students will indicate their choice regarding use of tests on the application.

 5. Visit and Interview: A personal interview is strongly encouraged.
 Interviews are available with a member of the admissions staff or a senior interviewer on campus.
-In addition, members of the Bowdoin Alumni Schools and Interviewing Committee (BASIC) are available in most parts of the country to provide interviews on a local basis.
-For further information on BASIC, see Alumni and Community Organizations.
+In addition, members of the Bowdoin Regional Admissions Volunteer Organization (BRAVO) are available in most parts of the country to provide interviews on a local basis.
+For further information on BRAVO, see Alumni and Community Organizations.
 A number of carefully selected and trained Bowdoin senior interviewers conduct interviews to supplement regular staff appointments during the summer months and from September into December.
 On-campus interviews are available from the third week in May through early December.

 6. Notification: All candidates will receive a final decision on their application for admission by the end of March.
 A commitment to enroll is not required of any first-year candidate (except those applying for Early Decision) until the Candidates’ Common Reply date of May 1.
 To accept an offer of admission from Bowdoin, a student must submit a $300 admissions deposit, which is credited to the first semester’s bill.

-7. Candidates requiring an application fee waiver may request the standard College Board form from their guidance counselor or have the counselor write to request a fee waiver, explaining the extent to which the fee would represent an excessive burden for the candidate’s family.
+7. Bowdoin will waive the application fee for any first-generation-to-college student and/or for any student applying for financial aid from the College.
+Other candidates requiring an application fee waiver may request the standard College Board form from their guidance counselor or have the counselor write to request a fee waiver, explaining the extent to which the fee would represent an excessive burden for the candidate’s family.

 Bowdoin offers admission through two Early Decision programs in addition to the Regular admission round.
 Candidates who are certain that Bowdoin is their first choice may wish to consider this option.
 The guidelines for Early Decision are as follows: